Disclosure: The Drury Plaza Hotel Broadview sponsored this post; however, all opinions are my own. I took all of the photos.

 An avid art museum-goer, I was impressed by the museum’s sophistication and knowledgeable staff.
 During my most recent visit, I admired Kansas landscape photography shot by WenDee Rowe and the handiwork of the sculptor artist Linda Fleming.

-The corridor exhibit featuring Rachel Hirt’s stunning paintings of nature inspired me to walk outside to Joe’s Garden and courtyard, where an ever-evolving installation of statues begs to be viewed.
+The corridor exhibit featuring Rachel Hirt’s stunning paintings of nature inspired me to walk outside to Joe’s Garden and courtyard, where an ever-evolving installation of statues invites viewing.
 The museum encourages guests to bring a lunch and enjoy it outdoors.

-The Pratt Army Air Field (P.A.A.F.) was constructed in 1943, including a hangar, barracks, a dental clinic, a chapel, a theater, a school, and other buildings for enlisted military personnel.
+The Pratt Army Air Field (P.A.A.F.) was constructed in 1943 and included a hangar, barracks, a dental clinic, a chapel, a theater, a school, and other buildings for enlisted military personnel.
 Military crews worked arduously to assemble B-29s.
 P.A.F.F. trained the first B-29 group to see active service overseas.

 My self-guided tour of the B-29 Museum sparked my curiosity about how Pratt’s military base operated and the B-29’s impact on the war effort.
 The main gallery’s walls are covered in informational displays, and glass cases house airmen’s personal artifacts.